 What happens here: We do what’s necessary to get by, but we’re not at our best because we revert to rigid and unconscious behaviors and patterns.
 We tend to lose our self-awareness, blame others, and become stuck in a particular mindset.
 We’re basically at a standstill, similar to being stopped at a red light.

 What is it?
-It’s the limbic part of the brain that allows us to tap into our emotions, memories, and desires.
+It’s the brain systems that allow us to tap into our emotions, memories, and desires.
 We hold our values here and as a result make judgments about people and experiences, often classifying them into good or bad, right or wrong, agreeable or disagreeable.

 The good: It’s where we show our uniquely human ability to feel empathy for those around us.